 This oddly named town founded in the 1890’s has only ever had a maximum of 30 residents.
 All that remains is an abandoned building that stands in front of miles of empty field and the name of the town on its face.

 The speculation is this building was the infamous post office that was once open in Bug Tussle, or an old general store.
-From having its highway signs stolen to couples getting married or events being hosted there simply for the eye-catcher that is the name Bug Tussle, this unincorporated Texas town is a sight that can’t be left unseen while you’re visiting Ladonia TX.
+From stolen highway signs to couples getting married or hosting events there, the name Bug Tussle is undeniably an eye-catcher.

 Explore Ladonia Fossil Park